 Contradictions

-Even though the property offer letter is not a legally binding contract, you want to be sure that if things go well and you sign a purchase agreement, there are no surprises for the vendor.
+Even though the property offer letter isn’t a legally binding contract, you want to be sure that if things go well and you sign a purchase agreement, there are no surprises for the vendor.
 It could cause them to lose faith in you.

 Pushy or aggressive language